maximilian-kruse/SPIN/docs/usage/tutorial.md

 approximation/compactness assumption is justified.

-Given the MAP estimate and Hessian approximation, we can plug together a Laplace approximation in the [`LowRankLaplaceApproximation`][spin.hippylib.laplace.LowRankLaplaceApproximation].
-This is basically a nicer version of Hippylib's `GaussianLRPosterior` object.
+Given the MAP estimate and Hessian approximation, we can plug together a Laplace approximation in a [`LowRankLaplaceApproximation`][spin.hippylib.laplace.LowRankLaplaceApproximation] object.
+This is basically a nicer version of Hippylib's `GaussianLRPosterior`.
 We again parameterize the object with a data class, [`LowRankLaplaceApproximationSettings`][spin.hippylib.laplace.LowRankLaplaceApproximationSettings],

 ```py